jwaltner/tennis_collaborative/README.md

 Follow the instructions in `Tennis.ipynb` to train the agent.

-Note that the `Tennis.ipynb` Section 4 demonstrates training the agent to solve the Reacher environment.
+Note that the `Tennis.ipynb` Section 4 demonstrates training the agent to solve the collaborative Tennis environment.

 Note that a report on this project is provided in `Report.md`.